 Arvest Bank offers two savings account options.

 Their main savings account requires an opening deposit of $100 and earns interest at a rate of 0.25% APY.
 The bank charges a monthly fee of $2 for this account; however, the bank will waive this should you maintain a daily balance of $100.
-Their Cool Blue Savings account is designed for those under 18 years old and comes with no monthly fees.
+Their Cool Blue Savings account is designed for those under 18 years old and has no monthly fees.

 - Kids savings account option